Skip to content

 Distributed Capacity Procurement

-• Affordability: Lowers system costs through grid value maximization and competitive local supply chain.
+• Affordability: Lowers system costs through grid value maximization and a competitive local supply chain.

 • Reliability: Enhances resilience, provides backup power, and improves community preparedness.